 How Does Waldorf Compare?

-- Weather - You'll need warm clothing during the winter with outdoor accessories like gloves, hats, and earmuffs.
+You'll need warm clothing during the winter with outdoor accessories like gloves, hats, and earmuffs.
 Spring and fall have fluctuating temperatures, so bring various layers of clothing to give yourself more options.
-Winters will be warm to hot and muggy.
+Summers will be warm to hot and muggy.
 You'll need bug spray and sunscreen.

 Waldorf Weather Averages (Temperatures)